jfabienke/elasticq/README.md

 Contributions are welcome!
 Please feel free to submit issues or pull requests.
 For major changes, please open an issue first to discuss your proposed changes.

+Top priority contributions are:

+*   **Performance Improvements:** Enhancements that increase throughput or reduce latency.
+Here the Locking Strategy could be improved by using more fine-grained locks or by using a different data structure altogether.
+*   **Documentation:** Clarifications or additions to the README, examples, or API documentation.
+*   **Testing:** Additional tests that cover edge cases or improve code coverage.

 ## Running Tests

 ```bash